 Security Agreement-this is the agreement between a debtor and a secured party in which a debtor creates a security interest in one or more of its property objects for the secured party.
-UCC Section 9-102(73).
+Section 9-102(73).
 The property objects in which the security interest is created are known as "collateral."
-See UCC 9-102(12).
 (NB: Even a buyer of accounts has "collateral" in the defined sense of the word.)
 A security agreement does not always need to be in writing (there are exceptions for certain asset classes), though it usually takes written form.
 If the security agreement is in writing, the security agreement needs to be signed1 by the debtor but not the secured party (though the secured party usually signs it).
 It may be important for the secured party to sign the security agreement for business reasons not directly related to the technical requirements of the UCC.
-A security agreements appear in these materials in the "Simple Secured Transaction" and "Loan & Security Agreement" sections.
+A sample security agreement appears at page 19 of the Text and another more general version of a security agreement (annotated for revised Article 9) appears on the UCCstuff website on the Precedent File page (the green briefcase icon).
 Keep in mind that the UCC defines both "agreement" and "contract."